 When writing 1 to DIVIDER_EN (FRQDIV[4]), the chained counter starts to count.
 When writing 0 to DIVIDER_EN (FRQDIV[4]), the chained counter continuously runs till divided clock reaches low state and stay in low state.

-If DIVIDER1(FRQDIV[5]) set to 1, the frequency divider clock (FRQDIV_CLK) will bypass powerof-2 frequency divider.
+On M05xxDN/DE, if DIVIDER1(FRQDIV[5]) set to 1, the frequency divider clock (FRQDIV_CLK) will bypass power-of-2 frequency divider.
 The frequency divider clock will be output to CKO pin directly.